 Surviving Early Morning Flights with a Baby or Toddler

 I was definitely dreading it, our first flight with baby.
 It was taking the shine off of our first family vacation.
 Not only had I read horror story after horror story about how she was going to scream the entire time and everyone would be shooting daggers at us, but I also had to drag my sweetly sleeping baby out of her crib a solid FIVE hours earlier than I usually would!
+I used to love early morning flights, too!

 Booking a flight for 7:30 A.M. made sense at the time.
 We were always up then anyway.
-It was only after I had paid for everything that it occured to me we had to be at the airport THREE hours before that.
+It was only after I had paid for everything that it occurred to me we had to be at the airport THREE hours before that.
 So we’d be leaving the house 45 minutes before that!
 We had to get up at what time?
 Was there any point in even going to bed?

 Turns out, with that flight and our subsequent early morning flights at the crack of dawn, those were our easiest travel days.
 Now we have a system down pat and, if given the choice between an early flight or mid-afternoon, I’ll take early every time…